Nelson's Column: Other monuments to Nelson

 The first civic monument to be erected in Nelson's honour was the Nelson Monument, a 44-metre high obelisk on Glasgow Green in Glasgow, Scotland, in 1806.
 Also in Scotland, the foundation stone for Nelson's Tower at Forres in Moray was laid in 1806 and it was completed in 1812; while the Nelson Monument stands on top of Calton Hill, Edinburgh.
 In Dublin, Ireland, Nelson's Pillar was erected in 1808 but was destroyed by republicans in 1966, and in the Bull Ring, Birmingham, England, there is a Grade II* listed bronze statue of Nelson by Richard Westmacott, dating from 1809.
-Sir Richard Westmacott also designed the elaborate monument to Nelson in Liverpool.
+Westmacott also designed the elaborate monument to Nelson in Liverpool.
 In Portsmouth, Nelson's Needle, on top of Portsdown Hill, was paid for by the company of HMS Victory after arriving back in Portsmouth.
 There is a column topped with a decorative urn in the Castle Green, Hereford – a statue was planned in place of the urn, but insufficient money was raised.
-The Britannia Monument, Great Yarmouth, England (1819), is a 144-foot-high doric column design.
+The Britannia Monument in Great Yarmouth, England (1819), is a 144-foot-high doric column design.

 Elsewhere in the world, Nelson's Column in Montreal was erected by both Britons and Canadians in 1809, and there is also a Mount Nelson, near Invermere, British Columbia.
 As at London, the column in Montreal has the admiral standing with his back to the waves.
 A much shorter statue of Lord Nelson in Trafalgar Square, Bridgetown, Barbados, is older than its counterpart in London.